vergauwenthomas/MetObs_toolkit/paper/paper.md

 ![A schematic overview of the main MetObs Toolkit functionalities.\label{fig:overview_fig}](overview_fig.png)

-The above \autoref{fig:overview_fig} gives an overview of the main framework of the MetObs-toolkit, but it is an evolving project that responds to the community's needs and input.
+\autoref{fig:overview_fig} gives an overview of the main framework of the MetObs-toolkit, but it is an evolving project that responds to the community's needs and input.
 As an example, the development of a graphical user interface (GUI) for the toolkit is planned.
 A GUI would increase the ease of use by enabling to create templates, adjust QC settings and plot data interactively.

 It is to be expected that some novel functionalities will be added in the coming years and the documentation will be updated accordingly.